-PROJECT/PROGRAMME CATEGORY: Regular Size Full Proposal
+PROJECT/PROGRAMME CATEGORY:

 Country/Region: Lesotho

-Project Title: Improving adaptive capacity of vulnerable a and food-insecure populations in Lesotho Phase II (IACoV-2)
+Project Title: Improving adaptive capacity of vulnerable Project Title: Improving adaptive capacity of vulnerable and food-insecure populations in Lesotho Phase II (IACoV-2)

 Thematic Focal Area: Food security

 Implementing Entity: World Food Programme

-Executing Entities: Ministry of Environment and Forestry y, Ministry of Agriculture, Food Security and Nutrition
+Executing Entities: Ministry of Environment and Forest ry, Ministry of Agriculture, Food Security and Nutrition

 AF Project ID: AF00000408

-IE Project ID: Requested Financing from Adaptation Fund (US Dollars): 10,000,000
+E Project ID: Requested Financing from Adaptation Fund (US Dollars): 10,000,000

 Reviewer and contact person: Estefanía Jiménez Co-reviewer(s):

 IE Contact Person:

-Technical Summary The project "Improving adaptive capacity of vulnerable and food-insecure populations in Lesotho Phase II (IACoV- 2)" aims to enhance the adaptive capacity of vulnerable and food insecure households and communities Summary to the impacts of climate change on food security.
+Technical Summary The project "Improving adaptive capacity of vulnerable and food-insecure populations in Lesotho Phase II (IACoV- 2)" aims to enhance the adaptive capacity of vulnerable and food insecure households and communities to the impacts of climate change on food security.
 This will be done through the three components below: Component 1 : Institutional capacity and systems building for impact-based forecasting, anticipatory action and gender-responsive last mile climate action (USD 2,332,754).
 Component 2: Systemic gender responsive awareness raising and communication on climate impacts and adaptation (USD 1,522,560) Component 3 : Building resilience through community-based adaptation measures to strengthen food systems (USD 4,485,699).
 Requested financing overview: Project/Programme Execution Cost: USD 875,576 Total Project/Programme Cost: USD 9,216,589 Implementing Fee: USD 783,411 Financing Requested: USD 10,000,000

 The initial technical review raised several issues, such as USPs, detail and clarify of proposed activities and detailed budget, need for strengthening project components and activity description, strengthening, the cost effectiveness of the project, the need to strengthen alignment with key national policies and strategies and proper presentation of AF core indicator information as is discussed in the number of Clarification Requests (CRs) and Corrective Action Request (CAR) raised in the review.
-The second technical review raises several issues, such as USPs, and compliance with the Environmental and Social Policy of the Adaptation Fund as is discussed in the number of Clarification Requests (CRs) and Corrective Action Request (CAR) raised in the review.
+Social Policy of the Adaptation Fund as is discussed in the number of Clarification Requests (CRs) and Corrective Action Request (CAR) raised in the review.
 Date: 13 March 2025

-Review Criteria Questions First Technical Review Comments 9 th January 2025 Second Technical Review Comments 13 March 2025 WFP response Country Eligibility Is the country party to the Kyoto Protocol and/ or the Paris Agreement?
-Yes. -

-2. Is the country a developing country particularly vulnerable to the adverse effects of climate change?
+Review Criteria Questions First Technical Review Comments 9 th January 2025 Second Technical Review Comments 13 March 2025 Is the country party to the Kyoto Protocol and/ or the Paris Agreement?
+Yes. - Country Eligibility 2.
+Is the country a developing country particularly vulnerable to the adverse effects of climate change?
 Yes.
 With only 9% of Lesotho's land being arable, the country is impacted by erratic rainfall, drought and cold spells.
 These impacts result in among other things results in pervasive land degradation is characterized by rainwater-induced gully, rill, and sheet erosion; shifts in cropping seasons; reduced agricultural productivity and increased food insecurity; new and increased pests and diseases and Water scarcity among others.
-Project Eligibility Has the designated government authority for the Adaptation Fund endorsed the project/programme?
-Does the length of the proposal amount to no more than One hundred (100) pages Yes.
-As per letter dated 10 th March 2024.
-Yes.
-The main proposal contains 98 pages.
-The proposal is 191 pages - for the fully- developed project document, and one hundred (100) pages for its annexes? inclusive of the annexes.
+Project 1.
+Has the designated Yes. -